April 24th, 2014 by Anne Richardson · Uncategorized

 Who was it that said a movie only needs three good scenes?

 Paul Newman experimented with that formula in 1970 by making a film with only one.
 In Sometimes A Great Notion, Richard Jaeckel played the trusting, loyal Joe Ben who drowns as his cousin Hank tries and fails to keep him alive.
-Jaeckel was Oscar nominated for that performance, but what happened to Kesey’s masterful epic?
+Jaeckel was Oscar nominated for a performance which culminates in that one scene, but what happened to the rest of Kesey’s masterful epic?

 Where are the other two good scenes?